isralduke/thatbook/34-nahum.md

 > <a name="1:14">1:14</a> The Lord has issued a decree against you:
 > “Your dynasty will come to an end.
 > I will destroy the idols and images in the temples of your gods.
-> I will desecrate your grave—because you are accursed!”
+> I will desecrate your grave — because you are accursed!”

 ### Proclamation of the Deliverance of Judah